GoogleCloudPlatform/python-docs-samples/run/deployment-previews/README.md

 # Cloud Run Deployment Previews

-This code creates a Cloud Builder to implement deployment previews in Cloud Run.
+This code creates a [Cloud Builder](https://cloud.google.com/cloud-build/docs/cloud-builders) to implement deployment previews in Cloud Run.
 It is designed to work with the Cloud Build configurations in `cloudbuild-configurations/`.

-Read more about how to work with [deployment previews](https://cloud.google.com/run/tutorials/configure-deployment-previews).
+Use it with the [deployment previews tutorial](https://cloud.google.com/run/tutorials/configure-deployment-previews).

 ## Build